sjmishra1976/web-voice-assistant/README.md

     npm start

-## From root folder, which will use ollama llm image
+## From root folder use docker compose to start both your project and ollama, which will use ollama llm image
     docker-compose up --build
+- Once containers are up, use below command to pull model in ollama running server inside docker container. docker exec -it ollama-va ollama pull llama3